ivankrauseza/ci-project5b/README.md

 # Code Institute - PP5 Version 2
-For my Project 5 at the Code Institute I have created an MVP e-commerce platform for a brand called Cadence Tools which sells tools.
+For my Project 5 at the Code Institute I have created an MVP e-commerce platform for a brand called Cadence Tools which sells tools and some other products.
 The platform is integrated with Stripe Checkout, and using MySQL for the Database and AWS S3 for file storage.
 The main aim of this project was to make the most of the default styles and functions offered by bootstrap.
 As this is a second attempt I decided to enhance the look and feel of the site with a different color scheme and rethinking how to structure the models, views and templates.

 ![Responsive Design - Powered by Bootstrap](https://cadence-v1.s3.eu-central-1.amazonaws.com/readme/ivankrause_cipp5b_responsive.png)